hunter-teacher-cert/syllabi/README.md

  - 40% : Use of effective methods in delivery of Topics project
  - 20% : participation

+### Topics grading policy addendum
+	The topics class will require each student to work in a team to research and deliver a project on a topic in computer science that they select.
+The project will include both a GitHub repo and a class presentation.

+	The project must:
+	1. Exhibit that the participants have a knowledge and understanding of the topic.
+	2. Include a lesson or unit outline illustrating how they would deliver instruction on this topi.c
+	3. Show an understanding of appropriate pedagogical techniques that could be used when delivering instruction based on this topic.
+	4. Code illustrating at least proof of concept on the selected topic.

+        the content
+        a description of pedagogical techniques you will either use in your presentation or plan to use when you deliver this to an in- person class.
+        Source code (what you expect your students to create) Links to resources on the topic

 ## Programmng in a high level language

 ## By the end of this course, students will be able to: